 Example from the Landsense project

 In LandSense, we use the LandSense Engagement Platform to openly share data.
 We use a distributed system for this.
 The data from the different citizen science campaigns are hosted with the various project organisations but are accessible on the platform.
 This also helps to ensure that access to the data can be sustained beyond the lifetime of the project.
 Landsense data is also uploaded to Zenodo and Pangaea for data access and data preservation purposes.
-The report “Global dataset of crowdsources for land cover and land use data” illustrates most of the good practices necessary for data sharing.
+The paper “Global dataset of crowdsources for land cover and land use data” illustrates most of the good practices necessary for data sharing.
 The license is specified as a Creative Commons 3.0 resource.
 It uses the CC-BY squema and allows any possible usage, including commercial, the only requirement being the need to acknowledge the data sources.
 The data is accompanied by some medata representing the spatial-temporal context.
 To access the data, a series of easy to download ZIP files are provided.
 These zips contain a text data structure that uses tabular data.
-This data service does not allow for easy subsetting, but given the amount of data contained in the zips, this should not be necessary.
+This data service does not allow for easy extraction of a subset of the data, but given the amount of data contained in the zips, this should not be necessary.